poloio/Nervion-Documentation/.NET/5/EF-Core-Implementation.md

     public City City { get; set; }
 }
 ```
-Some requirements for class and property naming in EF Core are (not case sensitive):
+Some requirements for class and property naming (not case sensitive) in EF Core are:
 - PKs must be `Id` or `_classname_Id`
 - FKs must be `_refClass_Id`
 - There must be a navigation property for every table relation.
 In this example, a ``Restaurant`` can only be from one ``City``, and in a single ``City`` there can be a lot of `Restaurant` instances.
 Note how it's named after the class they reference, and it's using an `ICollection` instance and the plural form of it's name for one-to-many relations.